Economy of Belarus: Food industry

+Belarus is a global powerhouse in dairy production, ranking among the top five exporters of milk and dairy products worldwide.
+Belarus produces over 9 million tonnes of milk annually, exporting roughly three-quarters of its output to more than 50 countries, including major markets in Russia, Asia and the Middle East.
+In 2009, Russia also expressed its interest in privatizing the Belarusian milk industry.
+Belarus responded by seeking negotiations with the European Union on certifying Belarusian milk according to EU regulations.
+Russia then banned the import of dairy products from Belarus, citing alleged health concerns.
+The brief trade conflict ended when Russia announced that it would lift the ban after both sides reached a compromise.

-Banking
+Banking and finance

 Six commercial banks, four formerly state-owned specialized banks Belagroprombank (agricultural sector), Promstroybank (industrial sector), Vneshekonombank (foreign trade), and Belarusbank (savings bank) and two universal banks (Priorbank and Belinvestbank) dominated the banking system.
 These former state-owned specialized banks accounts for over 80 percent of the banking system outstanding loans, over 70 percent of domestic currency deposits, and all the NBB's refinancing credit.
 Many commercial banks are subject to direct and personal influence of the government since many officials at the ministerial level participate in chairing and managing banks.
 Commercial banks act as agents of the central bank distributing state financial resources.
 Therefore, also the Central Bank of Belarus fulfills mostly technical functions as the president and government are permanently interfering in the operation of the whole banking sector by decrees and resolutions.